matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Project structure

-As we will be deploying contracts in both L1 and L2, we'll separate this project in two different folders:
+As we will deploy contracts on both L1 and L2, we'll separate this project in two different folders:

 - `/L1-governance`: for the L1 contract, and scripts.
 - `/L2-counter`: for the zkSync contract, and scripts.